-Students accepted to the University with a disability requiring reasonable academic accommodations may submit a Disability Accommodation application to their Program Advisor and it will be directed to the Disability Services Committee, that will review the request and make a decision.
+Students accepted to the University with a disability requiring reasonable academic accommodations may submit a Disability Accommodation application to their Program Advisor and it will be directed to the Disability Services Committee.
 Students will receive written notification by the Office of Student Services of accommodations offered and/or denied within six weeks.